owulveryck/blog/content/post/hip-terraform-part-I.md

 _Note_: By now I assume that the whole zip can fit into a single message.
 I will probably have to implement chunking later

-Then Instanciate the definition into the code of the server:
+Then instantiate the definition into the code of the server:

 {{< highlight go >}}
 func (g *grpcCommands) Push(stream pb.Terraform_PushServer) error {